 World's Largest Cheese Producer

-Almost a quarter of the world's cheese - over 5.5 million metric tons in 2016 - is manufactured in the United States, and production continues to grow.
+Almost a quarter of the world's cheese - close to 6 million metric tons in 2018 - is manufactured in the United States, and production continues to grow.
 With the largest cow's milk supply in the world, an abundance of land and investments in research and technology, the U.S. cheese industry is capable of unrestrained growth to meet customer demand.

 Worldwide Cheese Exporter

-Because of the excellent value offered by the U.S. dairy industry, cheese exports have skyrocketed from just over 12 thousand metric tons in 1991, to over 287 thousand metric tons in 2016, making the United States the world's second largest cheese exporter.
-Since 2006, sales of U.S. cheese to international customers have grown more than 300%.
+Because of the excellent value offered by the U.S. dairy industry, cheese exports have skyrocketed from just over 12 thousand metric tons in 1991, to over 348 thousand metric tons in 2018, making the United States the world's second largest cheese exporter.
+For the past 20 years, sales of U.S. cheese to international customers have grown more than 846%.

 The U.S. cheese industry is equipped for today's fast-paced business, focused on the future and willing to serve overseas customers as their partner in trade.

 U.S. cheese makers are proudly competing alongside their European counterparts in globally recognized cheese competitions and are consistently winning top honors.